institut-de-genomique/HAPO-G/README.md

 ## Using HAPoG
-Before running HAPoG, you should make sure that BWA and Samtools are in you `$PATH`:
+Before running HAPoG, you should make sure that BWA and Samtools are in your `$PATH`:
 ```
 which bwa
 which samtools